mnassrib/installing-spark-standalone-and-hadoop-yarn-on-cluster/README.md

 b.saveAsTextFile("file:///home/hdpuser/Desktop/count_result.txt")
 ~~~~~~~

-* Download the input file "shakespeare.txt" from this [link][shakespearefile] and save it at "/home/hdpuser/Downloads"
+0. Download the input file "shakespeare.txt" from this [link][shakespearefile] and save it at "/home/hdpuser/Downloads"

 [shakespearefile]: https://raw.githubusercontent.com/bbejeck/hadoop-algorithms/master/src/shakespeare.txt

-* Put the "shakespeare.txt" file in HDFS
+0. Put the "shakespeare.txt" file in HDFS

 ``hdpuser@master-node:~$ hdfs dfs -put Downloads/shakespeare.txt /user/``

 ![inputfile](https://github.com/mnassrib/installing-spark-on-hadoop-yarn-cluster/blob/master/images/inputfile.png)

 ![Avertis] Before submitting the application, check in /home/hdpuser/Desktop/ of your both workers if you already have the count_result.txt file.
 If that is the case overwrite it and submit the application!

+0. Submit application

 [avertis]: https://github.com/mnassrib/installing-spark-on-hadoop-yarn-cluster/blob/master/images/avertis.png 'Avertis'